-Chase is the consumer and commercial banking arm of JPMorgan Chase, a financial institution with a 200-year history and $2.6 trillion in assets.
+Chase is the consumer and commercial banking arm of JPMorgan Chase, a financial institution with a 200-year history and $2.96 trillion in assets under management.
 As America’s largest bank, Chase provides a full range of consumer financial services, including mortgage loans for your home purchase or refinance.

 The Chase Home Lending program is designed to help would-be homeowners purchase a home and help current homeowners refinance into a loan that works better with their budget or lets them leverage their equity to consolidate debt or cover major expenses.
 Here are some program features you should know about if you’re shopping for a mortgage loan.

 Chase Housing Assistance Programs

 Chase Homebuyer Grants provide non-VA or non-FHA loan borrowers in select areas with $2,500 toward the purchase of a primary home.
 As part of JPMorgan Chase’s commitment to addressing racial inequities in housing, it doubles the grants for eligible buyers who purchase a home in one of the 6,700 neighborhoods Chase has identified as minority neighborhoods.

 Chase guarantees your loan will close by the date specified in your sales contract.
 If it doesn’t, the bank will give you $5,000 after the loan does close.

 Chase bank customers can qualify for special perks when they take out a Chase mortgage.
 For example, you could qualify for a rate discount of as much as 0.50% based on your current or new deposit- and investment-account balances.
 However, you’ll need balances totaling at least $500,000 to qualify for the smallest, 0.125% discount, and you’ll have to add significant funds to qualify for the highest discount.